ThKrypt/QualCoder/01-Introduction.md

 Seriously consider using a virtual environment (commands in point 6 below).
 Not using a virtual environment may affect other python software you may have installed.

 1. Download and install the Python programming language.
-The minimum version for QualCoder is 3.7.
-I recommend 3.10 for now.
+The minimum version for QualCoder is 3.8.
 [Python3](https://www.python.org/downloads/).
 Download the file (at the bottom of the web site) "Windows installer (64-bit)"
 IMPORTANT: in the first window of the installation mark the option "Add Python to PATH"

 2. Download the QualCoder software from: https://github.com/ccbogel/QualCoder from the Green Code button.
 This is the newest, but not yet officially released code.
 Click the green button "Code", and then "Download ZIP".
 Alternatively, choose the most recent release zip, see right hand side of this page for the link to Releases.